Photography: Close-up and Macro

 Please bring your own food and water, note pad and pen for this field trip (please note any food / drink you bring cannot be consumed in the Cafe).

-We will meet on the benches (map discs) adjacent to the map discs close to the P3 Car Park adjacent to the Cafe and visitor centre at 8.55 am roll call for 9 am start.
-If you arrive after 9:30am please call me and I will advise you of our location, my mobile phone number on the day is 0411 251 553 in case you need to find me.
+We will meet at 9 am on the benches (map discs) adjacent to the map discs close to the P3 Car Park adjacent to the Cafe and visitor centre at 8.55 am roll call for 9 am start.

 Please allow enough time to get there by car or by public transport

-From Sydney on the M5, take the right fork towards Camden / Narellan then turn left and at Narellan Rd, continue along Narellan Rd and turn left at second set of traffic lights where the brown tourism sign says The Australian Botanic Garden.
+From Sydney on the M5, take the right fork towards Camden / Narellan then turn left and at Narellan Rd, continue along Narellan Rd and turn left at second set of traffic lights where the brown tourism sign says; The Australian Botanic Garden.